Relatives' Gateway

 Night-time acoustic monitoring – a better night’s sleep

-In most care homes, care staff spend their night shifts opening the doors to every resident’s room to check that they’re okay.
+In most care homes, care staff spend their night shifts opening the door to every resident’s room to check that they’re okay.
 This often wakes up residents who then try to get out of bed, creating a falls risk.
 Or at the very least, these checks frequently disturb their sleep.
 This upsets their natural day/night rhythm resulting in a range of negative health and wellbeing impacts.

 Giving staff control of their work/life balance - BookJane